NativeScript/docs-v7/getting-started/chapter-4.md

 Let's break down what the code you just pasted in does.

-- You return a new `Promise`, which allows the caller of this function to execute code after the asynchronous login either completes successfully or fails.
-You'll see how this works when you add code that calls `login()` momentarily.

-> **TIP**: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are a part of ECMAScript 6 (the scripting language of which JavaScript is an implementation).
-Because Promises have been implemented in the two JavaScript engines NativeScript uses—V8 for Android and JavaScriptCore for iOS—Promises are available for use in NativeScript apps.

-- Next, you use the fetch module's `fetch()` method to POST data to the `apiUrl` stored in `shared/config.js`.
+- You use the fetch module's `fetch()` method to POST data to the `apiUrl` stored in `shared/config.js`.
 The username, password and grant_type are sent to this endpoint as a JSON string.
 (Telerik Backend Services [requires a grant_type parameter](http://docs.telerik.com/platform/backend-services/development/rest-api/users/authenticate-user) for logins.)

-- Finally, the endpoint's response is handled. `fetchModule.fetch()` returns a `Promise`, which this code uses to resolve or reject its own `Promise`.
-When the request is successful (the second `then()` handler), the code saves a reference to the user's authentication token to be used on subsequent requests.
+- The `fetch()` method returns a `Promise`, which allows you to execute code after the asynchronous login either completes successfully or fails.
+You use this functionality to do three things (the three `then()` handlers).
+    - First, you handle any errors in the HTTP response with a `handleErrors()` function defined at the bottom of `user-view-model.js`.
+(If you want more details on how handling HTTP response errors with `fetch()` works check out [this article](http://tjvantoll.com/2015/09/13/fetch-and-errors/).)
+    - Next, you convert the returned data into JSON by calling the [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object's `json()` method.
+    - Finally, you save a reference to the user's authentication token in the config module.
+You'll use that token on subsequent HTTP requests later in this guide.

+> **TIP**:
+> * [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are a part of ECMAScript 6 (the scripting language of which JavaScript is an implementation).
+Because Promises have been implemented in the two JavaScript engines NativeScript uses—V8 for Android and JavaScriptCore for iOS—Promises are available for use in NativeScript apps.
+> * NativeScript makes `fetch()` available as a global variable for convenience.
+This means you can replace `fetchModule.fetch()` with `fetch()`.
+The global `fetch()` shortcut will be used for the remainder of this guide.

 With this code in place let's return to `login.js` to use this new function.